GP Registrar Education and Assessment Framework

 WAGPET is committed to providing excellence in general practice training delivery.
-We are transforming our organisation in 2017 to ensure the highest level of support to every GP registrar.

 We’ve developed a new education and assessment framework.
 The new framework ensures you are getting the highest standard of training that aligns completely with the ACRRM and RACGP requirements.
 The framework is supported by our innovative education and assessment tool, GP365.